efuller/exploring-frontend-architecture/readme.md

 <img width="878" alt="Screenshot 2024-02-13 at 6 42 51 AM" src="https://github.com/efuller/exploring-frontend-architecture/assets/4174472/e89e0158-2974-4a64-883e-c8ea27cc2677">

+## Functionality
+- A user can add a journal entry
+- A user can delete a journal entry
+- A user can favorite a journal entry
+- Favorites are saved to local storage.
+State is hydrated from the favorites stored in local storage upload load.
+- When a favorite is deleted, the user will have to confirm deletion

 ## Concepts Explored
 - Using **Puppeteer** for **E2E Acceptance Testing**
 - Using a **Page Object Model** to make E2E tests less volatile and more declarative ([link](tests/shared))